 Public Transport: Trains are mostly on time and good value from Bari into the surrounding towns.
 The bus connections are also decent, you can get to Alberobello for example using a regular bus.
 The main issues I experienced with public transport were the buses within Bari city, attempting to get from Bari Central to the football stadium for example was a total fail.
 But otherwise, I was able to manage to get around Puglia efficiently without a car.
 A note of caution if you do take the train, your ticket is very likely to be checked, so make sure you get one.
 And that it’s the correct ticket too!
 There is a vast price difference between the regional and the intercity trains.

 Ferry: There are a number of boat options to take you onwards from Bari and Brindisi should you wish to continue your vacation.
 You can cross over to Croatia, Montenegro and Albania.
-I’m about to jump onto one to Durres in Albania.
-Onwards!
+As I write this, I’m about to jump onto one to Durres in Albania.